mutablelogic/go-sqlite/sys/sqlite3/README.md

   * `func (*ConnEx) Commit() error` will commit a transaction;
   * `func (*ConnEx) Rollback() error` will rollback a transaction.

-The following methods return and set information about the connection:
+The following methods return and set information about the connection.
+These can be used for both `*Conn` and `*ConnEx` types:

   * `func (*Conn) Filename(string) string` returns the filename for an attached database;